-Brian is a husband, father, retired military intelligence officer, former small business owner, banker, and has been living in Chatham county for more than a decade.
-He served as County Commissioner and has been a member of the Chatham planning board.
-He also was on the Central Carolina Community College Board of Trustees and Board of Health.
+I am a husband, father, retired military intelligence officer, former small business owner, banker, and have been living in Chatham county for more than a decade.
+I served as County Commissioner from 2010-2014 and I am currently a member of the Chatham planning board.
+I also was on the Central Carolina Community College Board of Trustees and Board of Health.

 Chatham county is a fairly large county neighboring both Wake and Orange county.
+Chatham County contains towns and communities like Chapel Hill, Cary, Goldston, Pittsboro, Siler City, Silk Hope, Snow Camp, Bonlee, Moncure, and Brickhaven.
 The county is socioeconomically divided.
 Districts 1, 2, 3 attract bedroom communities while districts 4 and 5 contain some of NC's finest workable farmland, rural factories, and families who have been in Chatham for generations.
-The Rural oasis of the terrain brings affluent commuters here but Chatham needs Economic Development if we are going grow our commercial tax base allowing us to creating jobs, increase school funding, and invest in our infrastructure and water facilities.
+The Rural oasis of the terrain brings affluent commuters here but Chatham needs Economic Development if we are going grow our commercial tax base allowing for more jobs, an increase in school funding, and investment in our infrastructure and water facilities.

 2010 proved to be a historic year for the Republican Party in Chatham County.
 A traditionally Blue County, Chatham Republicans Walter Petty, Pam Stewart, and Brian Bock swept the commissioner's race for only the second time since the Civil War!
 At the time, our economy was on life support and this committed team of Republicans was set on opening Chatham county for Business.
 Bock and team were committed to preserving the rural splendor of the county while creating economic development that would help Chatham bounce back years later.
 Fast forward to 2014.